 I have been in touch with Sara about building a 6′ by 4′ is a custom sized dining room table.
 This is something that they can do at a very competitive price.
 I found Sara very easy to get a hold of and she answered my questions in a timely manner.

 Although the Board + Bean tables do not have the sunken gaming space (a “nice to have”), I know that they will pass Mrs. Must Contain Minis aesthetics test (a “must have”).
 The tables do look nice.

 Woodworking is not one of the hobbies that interests me.
 As such, I would rather someone else build my table than me.
 There are some cool ideas available out there on the web on how to self build your own miniature wargaming table.
 That said, below are some of my favourite ideas and best resources that I came across while doing my research.

 Two of my favourite ways that I found to build your own miniature wargaming table are actually IKEA hacks.
 One way is to take an IKEA Bjursta diner table and build it to have a recessed gaming area.
-Another way is to basically attach and fix an IKEA Surface to IKEA Cabinets like Funky Skull Games did in this post.
+Another way is to basically attach and fix an IKEA Surface to IKEA Cabinets.
 IKEA Hackers take a similar approach and make it larger and better in their post “But Wifey Boss, I NEED a gaming table.”
 Mrs. Must Contain Minis really likes that title; I don’t know why.
 Lol.

 WikiHow – Miniature Wargaming Table